 Yes, the OnePlus 9R supports carrier aggregation.

-5. Does the OnePlus 9R support USB C to 3.5mm jack adapter?
+5. Does the OnePlus 9R support a USB C to 3.5mm jack adapter?

 Yes, I tried the audio jack adapter, and it worked fine on the OnePlus 9R.